-The first football match at the stadium was played on the 14th of November 2014 when the Swedish national team took on England.
+The first football match at the stadium was played on 14 November 2014 when the Swedish national team took on England.

 The Friends Arena is located in Solna, a suburb of Stockholm situated about 5 kilometres north of its city centre and central railway station.
 The stadium lies in a predominantly residential neighbourhood, just north of the old Råsunda Fotbollstadion.

 If arriving by car from the E4/E20, take exit 167 toward Solna/Sundbyberg and follow the Frösundaleden toward Solna Centrum.
 Turn right directly after the railway station.
 While construction works on the adjacent shopping centre and hotels continue, there is limited parking available near the Friends Arena.

 If using public transport, the stadium is best reached by train as Solna station is located almost next to the arena.
 Trains run regularly from Stockholm’s central station (T-Centralen).
 The journey only takes 7 minutes.